selfcommunity/developers-doc/docs/apireference/v2/feed/like_these.md

 title: Like These feed objects
 ---

-This endpoint retrieve a list of [Feed](#schemafeed) objects similar to the id of passed objects
+This endpoint retrieves a list of [Feed](#schemafeed) objects similar to the id of passed objects

 :::info

-This operation require authentication
+This operation requires authentication

 :::